BrandonPCollins/my-project-4/README.md

 ## Future Features

-* Full CRUD Functionality for user comments, allowing users to edit and delete their comments.
-Further improvements to the comment system include tracking the user's comment history on their profile page, allowing users to reply to specific comments.
+* Full CRUD Functionality for user comments, allowing users to delete their comments.
+Further improvements to the comment system include tracking the user's comment history on their profile page, and allowing users to reply to specific comments.
 * A user reporting system.
 For the moment I decided to eschew the need to approve comments and posts as the site is rather small, but in the future, a community sourced moderation system wherein users can report posts and comments for breaking community guidelines would be an essential feature as the site continues to grow.
 * The implementation of a private message system, allowing users to interact with one another directly rather than being restricted to the comment section of their posts.
 * Advanced Search Functionality to allow users to filter posts based on keywords or user profiles, rather than just the categories as on the current site.